 The Sognefjord, the king of the fjords, is the longest fjord adventure in Norway.
-The fjord is 204 kilometers long and 1308 meters deep and is one of the fjords that are “made for kayaking.
+The fjord is 204 kilometers long and 1308 meters deep and is one of the fjords that are “made for kayaking”.

-The Nærøyfjord, Fjærlandsfjord and Lustrafjord are three branches of the Sognefjord that are great to explore from a kayak.
-You can join guided kayak-trips on all these fjords and other beautiful fjords in Western Norway.
-Like the UNESCO Protected Geirangerfjord.
+The fjords are great to explore from a kayak.
+You can join guided kayak-trips on most of the fjords.
 We recommend you to use guide.
 The fjords can be exposed to strong winds and currents, and the weather can change rapidly.